gvwilson/thirdbit/src/fiction/santas/index.md

 Gran-Granna Tumbly snorted.
 "Fancy words like that,
 maybe you ought to think about delivering stories.
-There are such,"
-she went on.
+There are santas who do that," she went on.
-"Places where people don't hold much by material possessions, there are santas who memorize stories and poems to tell to folks on their birthdays and whenever."
+"In places where people don't hold much by material possessions, there are santas who memorize stories and poems to tell to folks on their birthdays and whenever."